Root for The Home Team: Caregiver Coaching & Family Capacity Building in EI

 Disclosure Statements

-Venita Litvack has the following relevant financial relationships to disclose: ownership interest in Speechie Side Up, LLC and Tassel Learning, LLC; royalties from the Lou Knows What to Do book series.
+Venita Litvack has the following relevant relationships to disclose: ownership interest in Speechie Side Up, LLC and Tassel Learning, LLC; royalties from the Lou Knows What to Do book series.
+Venita is a member of the ASHA Special Interest Group 12.

-Mollie Romano has the following relevant financial relationships to disclose: Dr. Romano is an employee of Florida State University.
+Mollie Romano has the following relevant relationships to disclose: Dr. Romano is an employee of Florida State University.
 Some of her salary is supported by grants and contracts that encourage the implementation of caregiver coaching models in early intervention.

 Learning Outcomes